What Is BNPL and How Does It Work?

 Buy Now Pay Later vs. Credit Cards

-BNPL plans and credit cards both allow you to pay over time, but there are some key differences:
+Both BNPL plans and credit cards allow you to spread payments over time, but they operate very differently once you look past the checkout screen.

 The Role of BNPL in Major Purchases